Hey, Amber Horsburgh! Where are you based?

-Me personally, streaming mainly.
+Personally, streaming mainly.
 I recently threw every single thing I owned out to go backpacking around the Middle East, Eastern Europe, and Africa for a year so went and sold all the last remaining CDs or vinyl I owned.

 Vinyl is often an active listening experience where the listener very intentionally picks out the piece and listens to it as an activity, whereas digital is more passive.
 There isn’t the same time or monetary investment as with physical formats so the listener is often less committed.
 Vinyl is an artist’s premium product, whereas digital is more utility, both are important from a marketing perspective but satisfy different uses.
-I did Vinyl Me, Please’s Cameron Schaefer who has great insight on vinyl listening behaviors and respective marketing.
+I did Vinyl Me, Please’s Cameron Schaefer who has great insight on vinyl listening behaviours and respective marketing.

 Where do you do most of your music listening?

-If an artist I care about releases something new I’ll sit down with it properly at home and listen top to bottom, but otherwise most of my streaming happens at work and the gym.
+If an artist I care about releases something new I’ll sit down with it properly at home and listen top to bottom, but otherwise, most of my streaming happens at work and the gym.

 How do find and listen to pre-release music?